zbarnes/Front-Segmentation/README.md

 with open('seg_pic', 'rb') as f:
      img = pickle.load(f)
 ```
+Running the K-means clustering algorithm takes approximately five minutes, so a "pickled" version of a clustered image is saved in the example files as `k-means-pickle.tar.gz` which can be used for analysis.

 Run `make` in the terminal before running the border removal algorithm in order to compile the required cython code to C. Just for a sanity check, there should be a `.so` file now in the directory.

 Images are assumed to have little cloud coverage and small amounts of sea ice to get contrast between water pixels and glacier pixels.
 Future implementations will have quality checks and assert cloud coverage be below a certain threshold.